goabstract/Marketing-for-Engineers/README.md

 * [Hashtagify](http://hashtagify.me/) helps you choose hashtags wisely.

 ### Facebook
 Facebook has many marketing options that could fit your company focus, budget, and your current knowledge.
-To target your users there you can work with pages, groups, and ads.
+To target your users there you can work with Personal Profiles, Pages, Groups, and Ads.

 🐣 Facebook Pages & Groups:
 * Many interesting thoughts on content, post types and other beginners questions: [The Ultimate Guide to Facebook Engagement in 2017](http://buzzsumo.com/blog/ultimate-guide-facebook-engagement-2017/) by Susan Moeller.